Kixunil/genio/README.md

 There are other differences than just associated error types.
 Most importantly, `genio` aims to implement thinner wrappers and layers.
 For example, it doesn't handle EINTR automatically, but requires you to handle it yourself - for example, using `Restarting` wrapper.
 This gives you better control of what's going on in the code and also simplifies the implementation of the wrappers.

 Some operations use slightly different types. `read_exact` may return `UnexpectedEnd` in addition to lower-level error type.
-Chain combines two erro types. `read_to_end` enables to use any type which can be extended from reader.
+Chain combines two error types. `read_to_end` enables to use any type which can be extended from reader.
 Flushing can return different error than `write()`.
 If there's nothing to flush, it can return `Void` type.

 In addition, `read()` may hint that there are not enough bytes (usable to skip reading in error cases) and `Write` may be hinted how many bytes will be written.
 (This is unstable yet.)